amauget/MJT_BidList/README.md

 # A Bidder Contact List Automated for my Current Employer

 ### Background:
 The general contractor that I work for sends personalized invitations to bid to dozens if not hundreds of subcontractors.
-In this document is a template that shows all contacts.
-The point of this sheet to to record whether companies have received an invite to bid, if they’re planning to bid, and when they were contacted.
+The point of this sheet to to record whether companies have received an invitation to bid, whether they're planning to bid, and when they were contacted.
 ### Why Excel/VBA?
-The company is set on only using excel to not only record all contacts, but to record whether they are interested in bidding.
-This is a template that is used every time a project comes out to bid.
+The company is set on only using excel, as it's a software that the team members are comfortable using.
+This is a template that is copied every time a project comes out to bid.

 ## The major problems:
 ### Time Consuming:
-The original was completely manual.
-If you wanted to send an email, you had to copy each email, 1 by 1, and paste into an outlook email.
-An announcement email would easily take 15 minutes of copying and pasting before sending.
+The original spreadsheet was completely manual.
+If a user wanted to send a mass email, each email was to be copied 1 by 1, and pasted into an outlook email.
+An announcement email would easily take 15 minutes of copying and pasting before being ready to send.
 Copying multiple emails often lead to the copying of hidden cells.

 ### Inconsistent:
 The manual method also lacked consistency.
 People would be overlooked during the copy/paste process and not receive vital announcements.
-Users often wouldn’t record the date of contact, or indicate whether an invite has been sent (highlight the row in <ins>***yellow***</ins>)
+Users often wouldn’t record the date of contact, or indicate whether an invite had been sent (highlight the row in <ins>***yellow***</ins>)

 ## The Fix:
 ### Add selector, and an Output Page: